Get your team started in minutes

 • Pod Security Policies – Define what containers are allowed to be used.

-• Certificate Management – Manages the certificates and keys used for encrypting communication.
+• Certificate Management – manipulates the certificates and keys used for encrypting communication.

-All these parts work together.
+All these parts work concurrently.
 They make workloads only talk to what they are supposed to, with no other permissions that can cause harm.

 It is simpler to work with this template through Cloudairy.
 Here's how you can do it: